I CSI 201 (= I ECE 201) Introduction to Computer Science (4)

 I CSI 436 Machine Learning (3)

 This course provides an introduction to supervised and unsupervised learning (e.g., support vector machines, neural networks, k-nearest neighbor classifier, logistic and least squares regression), clustering methods, dimensionality reduction techniques (e.g., principal component analysis), and reinforcement learning theory.
-Prerequisite(s): grade of C or better in A MAT 214, A MAT 220, A MAT 367 or A MAT 370, and I CSI 401.
+Prerequisite(s): grade of C or better in A MAT 220, A MAT 367 or A MAT 370, and I CSI 401.

 I CSI 445 Topics in Computer Science (3)

 The contents of this course vary from semester to semester.
 Each offering covers an advanced senior-level topic in Computer Science.
 May be repeated for credit when content varies.
-Prerequisite(s): Grade of C or better in I CSI 311 and permission of instructor.
+Prerequisite(s): grade of C or better in I CSI 311 and permission of instructor.

 I CSI 451 (= A PHY 451 & C INF 451) Bayesian Data Analysis and Signal Processing (3)